On Explicit Stochastic Differential Algebraic Equations: Approximate Ito stochastic solution for completely high index SDAEs

-\begin{remark} {As $\alpha \to 0$, $b\to \infty$.
+Therefore, if ${b = \dfrac{J}{2\epsilon^2\alpha}}$, then ${\mathtt{P}(\sup_{s\in (0,t]}||\lambda(s)||>\epsilon)\leq \alpha}$ i.e. given ${\alpha\in (0,1]}$ and ${\epsilon>0 \: \exists\: b>0}$ such that ${\mathtt{P}(\sup_{s\in (0,t]}||\lambda(s)||>\epsilon)\leq \alpha}$, with $d\lambda = -b\lambda dt + ( D_xg(x)\sigma(x,u) + \Gamma(x))dW_t$ and $\lambda(0) = 0$. \end{proof} \begin{remark} From the engineering view point of the control theory, the bounded m-solution results in a proportional type control solution in the mean sense.
+In this context the value of $b$ can be interpreted as the proportional gain.
+As $\alpha \to 0$, $b\to \infty$.
 This indicates that it is not possible to eliminate noise by controlling the drift term.
 Similarly, if $\epsilon \to 0$ then $b \to \infty$.
-This confirms the fact that in case of ill-posed equations, there is no path-wise solution.} \end{remark} Proof of proposition \ref{proposition:bounded-m-solution} relies on implicit function theorem.
+This confirms the fact that in case of ill-posed equations, there is no path-wise solution. \end{remark} The proof of proposition \ref{proposition:bounded-m-solution} relies on implicit function theorem to ensure that $h(x_t,u_t) = -b\lambda(t)$.
 Hence, numerical computation of bounded m-solution will involve the Newton's method of root finding.
 However, performing newton's iteration at each time step can be computationally inefficient.
-If a high index SDAE can be reduced to an SDAE of index 1 such that the solution of the two SDAEs agree approximately, then the method of lemma \ref{lem:SDEforSDAE} can be used (provided required conditions of the lemma are satisfied).
-Algorithm \ref{alg:bounded-sol} combines this idea with proposition \ref{proposition:bounded-m-solution}, and gives the steps to reduce a given UNSADE to an index 1 SDAE.
+If a completely high index SDAE can be reduced to an SDAE of index 1 such that the solution of the two SDAEs agree approximately, then the method of lemma \ref{lem:SDEforSDAE} can be used (provided required conditions of the lemma are satisfied).
+In table \ref{alg:bounded-sol} we combine this idea with proposition \ref{proposition:bounded-m-solution}, and gives the steps to convert a given UNSADE to an index 1 SDAE.